Rehabilitation Projects

 What percentage of renovation costs do you finance?

-We typically finance 100% of renovation costs within the overall loan-to-value parameters, meaning borrowers bring equity for the acquisition but do not need additional cash for construction.
-Total loan amount including acquisition and renovation generally cannot exceed 70% of after-repair value.
-For experienced investors with strong track records, we may consider higher leverage on a case-by-case basis.
+We finance up to 100 percent of renovation costs within overall loan-to-value parameters.
+The total loan — acquisition plus renovation — cannot exceed 70 to 75 percent of after-repair value.
+This means the borrower provides equity for the acquisition but does not need additional cash beyond that for construction costs.
+For experienced investors with strong Greater Boston track records, we consider higher leverage on a case-by-case basis.

-How quickly can I access construction funds during the project?
+How quickly can I access construction funds during a project?

 Do you require specific contractors for rehabilitation projects?